Etihad still open to Alitalia talks, but won't budge on demands

 "The letter suggests Etihad is willing to negotiate, but the room for manoeuvre is slim," the source said.

-One Italian paper said that Etihad, as an alternative, asked for the airline's creditor banks, including Italy's two biggest lenders Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI), to provide additional financing of at least 300 million euros.
+One Italian paper said that Etihad, as an alternative, asked for the airline's creditor banks, including Italy's two biggest lenders Intesa Sanpaolo and UniCredit, to provide additional financing of at least 300 million euros.

 "Etihad continues to lead the negotiations," said Andrea Giuricin, a transport analyst at Milan's Bicocca University.
 "If they want a deal, Alitalia will have to agree."